 I don’t want to go into a lot of detail about this topic in this article, because it is not the purpose of it, but if you want to find out more about this, you can check this article.

 And I will also make sure to include some links on the download my notes document, in case you are interested.

 For a totally beginner reader, the Foundations module consists of 4 levels (A, B, C, D) and covers contents appropriate for Kindergarten to First Grade.

 Their Essentials module consists of 3 levels (A, B, C) divided in 5 parts.
 All of the materials on their Essentials module are included on their Essential package.

 On their site you can do a quick test to see which one they recommend.

-Regarding the price: Again, on the pricey spectrum, but this is a good quality program.
-Might seem a bit more expensive than AAR but since they include spelling/writing instruction on the same program, when you work things out, prices are pretty similar.
+It might seem a bit more expensive than All About Reading, but since they include spelling/writing instruction on the same program, when you work things out, prices are pretty similar.

 - Who is it for: For children that thrive on having a very clear routine when it comes to learning, and appreciate the use of audio-visuals (video lessons).